Lia-Peterson/elite-qualifier/README.md

 ## Background

-This is why this application exists.
+This application exists to showcase what is talked about in the reddit community in relation to engine building and design.

 ## Install